 Be careful to avoid little bubbles.
 These will disappear after you’ve relumed the hands.
 This will cause lighter spots or holes in the lume.
 Mix slowly and you’ll most likely avoid those bubbles.

 Fit the hands on 2 rolls of the painter’s tape.
-Relume the hands from the back as well using the old oiler.
+Relume the hands from the back with an old oiler.
 The capillary function will cause the hole in the hand to fill with lume and stick together without dripping.

 I apply 3 separate layers with some time to dry in between.
 Don’t take it too far because too much lume will cause the hands to touch.
 The minute hand will catch on the hour hand or a subdial hand will catch on the hour hand.

-Both events will stop the watch from running so it’s important to avoid using too much lume.
+Both events will stop the watch from running so it’s important to avoid applying it too thick.

 Leave the hands to dry overnight so you can safely refit the hands the next day.